Adult Ministries

 Women of Wayside

-The Women of Wayside Faith Community is the start of something special at our parish.
-We are a large community made up of small faith groups.
-These small groups will grow in faith and support one another as we share the difficulties and joys, challenges and blessings in how God is working in our lives.
-We hope that in this atmosphere of faith they can go deeper in relationship with God.
-And, as a result, bring Christ to our corner of the world.
+The Women of Wayside Faith Community is a large community made up of small faith groups.
+These small groups hope to grow in faith and support each other as we share the difficulties and joys, challenges and blessings, in how God is working in our lives.
+We hope that, in this atmosphere of faith, we can go deeper in relationship with God, and, as a result, bring Christ to our corner of the world.

-Each group will meet in the Wayside Parish Center once per month on Thursday nights October-May.
-We will have three levels of evangelization – something for everyone.
-We are open to drop in “at large” members as well!
+We would be happy to serve any group that wishes to join us, covering any Catholic topic or field of study [For example: Catholic Parenting for Catholic Moms (and Dads)].
+We are open to drop-in “at large” members as well!
 As we like to say, come when you can, take what you need, and let the Holy Spirit do the rest!

 For More Information, Contact Back To Top